8982268455/promptly/README.md

 [![GitHub issues](https://img.shields.io/github/issues/8982268455/promptly)](https://github.com/8982268455/promptly/issues)

 > **Promptly** — A lightweight web-based chat application that allows multiple users to interact with an AI model in real-time with Markdown rendering and syntax-highlighted code blocks.
 ---
+> We have **comments** in all files so that you can easily understand the working.
+---

 ## 🌟 Features